MozaicWorks/SoftwareDesignStudies/README.md

 ## Just exploring

 Sometimes, a design study is useful to just explore an idea.
 For example, check a design study on [functional composability](https://github.com/alexboly/composabilityDesignStudy), and another one on [property based testing and immutability](https://github.com/alexboly/pacmanKataPropertyBasedGroovy).
+Check also the [React Design Study](https://hackernoon.com/the-react-state-museum-a278c726315) that has more examples and details.

 ## Hints for the practice of a design study